 - Provide leave if medically necessary (includes rehab programs for substance use disorder)

 Post-traumatic stress disorder can be a mental disability (covered by the ADA) and a serious health condition (covered by FMLA).
 Therefore, if someone with post-traumatic stress disorder decides to go to an inpatient facility for treatment, they can do so under FMLA.

 However, once that runs out, they may need additional treatment options, such as outpatient care multiple times a week.
 In this case, they can request reasonable accommodations under ADA.

-If you need more information on how to use FMLA for your inpatient rehabilitation or access alcohol hotlines, contact Zinnia Healing at (855) 430-9439.
+If you need more information on how to use FMLA for your inpatient rehabilitation or access alcohol hotlines, contact Zinnia Health at (855) 430-9439.
 We are available to take your call 24 hours a day, and as always, your call is confidential and obligation-free.